Click the photo to resize for your screen. Scroll to the bottom for image details.

 One foggy morning I ventured out for a morning hike and brought my camera.
 I hiked aimlessly, looking for something to photograph and came across this small section of trees that had some potential.
 Finally pulling out my camera, I worked the scene for quite some time, grabbing a fairly uninspiring photo about 10 feet from this scene.
 It wasn’t until reviewing the photo that I noticed this small branch of leaves coming in from the right of the frame.
 I looked again through my camera and noticed this composition for the first time, having completely missed it during my first run through!
 Slowing down is a very important part of landscape photography.

-To purchase a luxury fine art print of this photo please use the contact form below.
+To purchase a luxury fine art print of this photo please use the button below to find out more information.